googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 proportion to the angle.
 To achieve a linear variation of rotation using matrix elements would require approximating the variation using multiple delta sets.

-The rotations and skews specified using PaintRotate, PaintVarRotate, PaintSkew, or PaintVarSkew tables can also be representated as a matrix using a PaintTransform or PaintVarTransform table.
-If a PaintRotate, PaintVarRotate, PaintSkew, or PaintVarSkew table is used in combination with a PaintTransform or PaintVarTransform table, the combined behavior shall be the same as if the rotation or skew were represented using an equivalent matrix.
-See 5.7.11.2.5.10 for details regarding the matrix equivalent for a rotation expressed as an angle; and see 5.7.11.2.5.11 for similar details in relation to skews.
+The rotations and skews specified using PaintRotate, PaintSkew and their variants can also be representated as a matrix using a PaintTransform or PaintVarTransform table.
+The behavior for the PaintRotate or PaintSkew formats and their variants must be the same as if the rotation or skew were represented using an equivalent matrix.
+See 5.7.11.2.5.11 for details regarding the matrix equivalent for a rotation expressed as an angle; and see 5.7.11.2.5.12 for similar details in relation to skews.

 **5.7.11.1.6 Compositing and blending**